 Questions such as the ones above can provide valuable information about the interviewee’s future plans and professional personality.
 It is important to know what the interviewee’s interests are professionally in order to best mentor them and help them build a rapport with your patients.
 This information will give the best insight into the potential of the candidate and to how they could possibly add value to your practice.

-Questions about their personal life
+Questions about their personal goals and working style

 - Are you willing to work on the weekends or do you have reservations?